Kevin Charles Millar

 - Born September 24, 1971 in Los Angeles, CA USA

-Kevin Millar is an above-average hitter with moderate power who has played nine seasons in the major leagues, mostly at first base and in the outfield.
+Kevin Millar was an above-average hitter with moderate power who has played nine seasons in the major leagues, mostly at first base and in the outfield.

 Prior to the 2003 season, Millar was about to go to Japan to play for the Chunichi Dragons before the Boston Red Sox claimed him off waivers, breaking a longstanding "unwritten rule" in the relationship between between U.S. and Japanese baseball.
 A controversy ensued, but Millar stayed in the United States when the Red Sox gave Florida cash compensation and the Marlins returned the money the Dragons had paid them for Millar.